 first there was a dream

-In 1992, a group of citizens concerned with the future of historic downtown Rosenberg, formed an exploratory committee to determine the feasibility of establishing museum designed to preserve the railroad history of Fort Bend County.
-Rosenberg is the county's largest city named for a railroad official, and was platted by the Gulf, Colorado & Santa Fe Railroad.
-A railroad museum was the natural choice.
+In 1992, a group of citizens concerned with the future of historic downtown Rosenberg, formed an exploratory committee to determine the feasibility of establishing a museum designed to preserve the railroad history of Fort Bend County.
+Rosenberg is the county's largest city named for a railroad official, and was platted by the Gulf, Colorado & Santa Fe Railroad so a railroad museum was the natural choice.

 In the summer of 1994, the museum prepared a foundation for the rail car and the Quebec arrived at the site in the summer of 1995, ready for restoration to begin.

-Today, the Rosenberg Railroad Museum continues to grow in fulfillment of its mission to present the railroad heritage of Fort Bend County.
+Today, the Rosenberg Railroad Museum continues with its mission of education and preservation of Fort Bend County's rich railroad history.
 We could not have come this far without the dedication of many members, volunteers, and sponsors throughout the years, and the continued support of our membership and the public at large.
 THANK YOU!